GHogChi/search-repos/README.md

 # search-repos: PoC for integrated test automation

+###Overview

+Focussing on two aspects of the GitHub API for searching repositories, this project does not attempt to be exhaustive but to provide a library of support functions for easy extension of test coverage.

+#### Name matching
+A problem for these tests is that we don't have an independent way of verifying repository information.

+- using a string known to be part of the names of multiple repositories ("tetri" - based on an example in the documentation), verify that every repository returned in the responses (multiple pages) contains that string in its name.

+- verify that a nonsense string evokes a graceful response indicating that no repositories match.

+##### proposed
+- generative test: given a random word chosen from a dictionary, verify that either no repository name contains the stream or all repositories in the response do.

+#### Pagination
+- verify (using fruitful names like "tetris" and randomly generated numbers with a reasonable upper bound that the the _page_ and _per_page_ query parameters produce the correct results.
+- verify that out-of-range page numbers (based on Link header info) result in graceful responses and informative error info.
+- verify that non-numeric _page_ values result in graceful responses and informative error info.

 ## Rationale

 This is opinionated code.
 Here are the opinions that have driven this project: